accordproject/markdown-transform/README.md

 ### For developers

-To install for development, in the project directory, you will need to first install the Node.js dependencies using [lerna](https://lerna.js.org):
+To install for development, in the project directory, you will need to first install [lerna](https://lerna.js.org):
 ```
 npm install -g lerna@^3.15.0
-lerna bootstrap
+npm install
 ```

 Then run: